 - Adherence to the Code of Conduct

 - Company chaplain

 - Works council

-- Owner-managed company with long-term location perspective
+- Owner-managed company with long-term location perspectiveEinhaltung des Code of Conduct

 Strengthening the means of implementation and giving new life to the global partnership for sustainable development.
 This objective is primarily concerned with the financing of development programs and cooperation between the countries concerned and transnational institutions.
 The goal is thus mainly on a political and global level.
 Wilhelm Kneitz AG contributes to the achievement of the goal: